pubky/paykit/README.md

 # Slashpay

 ## Description
 Slashpay is a method for abstracting and automating any payment process behind a single, static pubkey ("slashtag") which refers to a data store containing all supported payment endpoints.

 ## Technical Summary
 Design approach is similar to core lightning.

 ### Architecure
  Slashpay consists of core and plugins.
 Core is an event emitter service with JSON-RPC2.0 compatible interface.
 Plugins specify which events they subscribe to.
 There two possible modes for core to run plugins:
- - js library - required into core module, mainly used for mobile
+ - js library - required into core module, mainly used for mobile (current implementation)
- - child process - with communication over UNIX sockets, mainly used for server
+ - child process - with communication over UNIX sockets (future implementation mainly to be used for server)

 #### Core's responsibilities:

-- CRUD operations on hypercore/hyperdrive
+- [ ] CRUD operations on hypercore/hyperdrive
-- Business logic for payment media selection process
+- [ ] Business logic for payment media selection process
-- Loading and initialization of plugins
+- [x] Loading and initialization of plugins
-- Handling pass-through via RPC interface for specified plugins methods
+- [ ] Handling pass-through via RPC interface for specified plugins methods
-- Subscribing plugins for specified internal events
+- [ ] Subscribing plugins for specified internal events
-- Have a specific “trigger” endpoint for triggering events (may be used for inter-plugin communication)
+- [ ] Have a specific “trigger” endpoint for triggering events (may be used for inter-plugin communication)

 ##### Differences with Core-Lightning: